A GUIDE TO VINTAGE STAR WARS FIGURES & ACCESSORIES

 F/A 3: Pivot-Joint

-The F/A bootleg figures shown above were made in Mexico in the 80s and do have 4-5 articulation points.
+The fully articulated bootleg (F/A 3) figures shown above were made in Mexico in the 80s and do have 4-5 articulation points.
 They are similar produced compared to their licensed counterparts.
 Limbs and heads are made with pivot connectors and the torso halves are pressed together with limbs inserted.
 They are not welded together so they can be opened carefully.
 Whilst the toros is made out of a hard and brittle plastic the limbs do differ.
 Some limbs are made out of a rubbery plastic and some feel more waxy and are not bendable.

 The following figures are known:

-• Gamorrean Guard (rubbery limbs)
+• Gamorrean Guard (rubbery limbs, torso mould 1)

-• Gamorrean Guard (hard limbs)
+• Gamorrean Guard (hard limbs, torso mould 2)

 • Stromtrooper (rubbery limbs)